Visitor information

 Once part of the Stover Estate, Great Plantation is located just north of the market town of Newton Abbot in the heart of South Devon.

-Come and explore this mixed woodland which is home to roe deer, woodland birds and the rare pearl-bordered fritillary butterfly.
+Explore this mixed woodland which is home to roe deer, woodland birds, and the rare pearl-bordered fritillary butterfly.

 Membership invitation - click to find out more about membership